-The bachelor of arts in management degree is for students who want a broad liberal arts foundation with an emphasis in business.
-The bachelor of science degree requires a more intensive business core.
+The bachelor of arts in management degree, which requires 48 semester hours of study, is for students who want a broad liberal arts foundation with an emphasis in business.
+The bachelor of science degree, with a more intensive business core, requires 54 semester hours of study.
 If you have questions, a counselor with our Office of Admission can help as you decide.

 Students working toward a bachelor of science degree will be able to select electives from courses such as personal finance, small business management, sports management, corporate finance and advanced business law.

-For details about required courses (BA), (BS) and course descriptions, please visit our online catalog.
+For details about required courses and course descriptions, please visit our online catalog.

 Management Major Opportunities